The Dangers of Conscientious Culture With Barrington Martin II & Corey Kilpack | OAP #79

 I think we've lost a sense of being introspective.

-One of the biggest values of this country, no matter who you are, no matter where you're from, no matter your race, creed, or religion was resolve.
+One of the biggest values of this country, no matter who you are, no matter where you're from, no matter your race, creed, or religion, was resolve.

-Instead of focusing on resolve and overcoming, I feel that now we we take pride, we wear our issues, our innermost issues on our on our shoulders with a badge of honor.
+We wear our issues, our innermost issues on our shoulders with a badge of honor.

-When essentially in the past, we took our issues, found solutions to get forward to get past those, so we so we will be able to help out others.
+When essentially in the past, we took our issues, found solutions to get forward to get past those so we so we will be able to help out others.

-Now it seems that duty has been replaced by a false sense of virtue to where I don't necessarily have to be a good person, I can just appear as a good person.
+Now it seems that duty has been replaced by a false sense of virtue to where I don't necessarily have to be a good person.

 If I put a hashtag or my favorite right now, a Ukrainian flag in my bio on social media, that means I'm with the call.